zeauw/elog-docker/README.md

 ```
 docker run --name elog-1 --restart always -t -p 8080:8080 -v elog_conf:/etc/elog -v logbooks:/var/lib/elog elog
 ```

+The elog server can be accessed via [http://localhost:8080](http://localhost:8080)

+Nb.
+This method allows you to preserve modifications made to elog.conf.
+Instead, you may wish to use a static config file.
+In this case modify elog.conf before building the image and omit the elog_conf volume when running.
+You may also wish to make /etc/elog/elog.conf read only using chmod in the Dockerfile.

 ## Notes

-In the example, Latex math is rendered using [MathJax](https://www.mathjax.org/).
+In the example config, Latex math can be rendered using [MathJax](https://www.mathjax.org/).

-SMTP (email notification) is not supported.
+SMTP (email notification) is not tested.

 ## Warning
 SSL is not supported.
 Passwords sent over the network are vulnerable to sniffing attacks.
 It's strongly recommended that you use an SSL-enabled proxy (e.g., Apache or nginx).

-For setting-up, Self Registration = 1.
-Recomend disabling and setting the Admin user.
+For setting-up, *Self registration = 1*.
+It's advisable to set the *Admin user* and disable *Self registration*.
 See elog.conf [syntax](https://midas.psi.ch/elog/config.html).